-In about 1980 my wife, Cathy and I were getting more free time as our boys were growing into running our real estate business and we began to take longer trips in our motorhome as our son David began to operate our real estate business.
+In about 1980, Cathy and I were getting more free time and we began to take longer trips in our motorhome as our son David began to operate our real estate business.
 A stop in Guilford, Connecticut on one of these trips really got me hooked on family history.
 In Guilford you can handle documents as old as 1650 and even find the cattle brands that our ancestors used.
 Joseph Hodgkin, born 1675, used a “hollow crop on the top of the near ear and a split in the top of the off ear.”
 From Guilford we followed the trail of Rev. Beriah to Prattsburg, NY and there met Elsie Hotchkin Moon the Town Historian.
-From Elsie we learned that Geoffrey Brown had written, John Hodgkin and his Descendants, but not a line on the part of the family that I had so much material on and knew so well.
+From Elsie we learned that Geoffrey Brown had written, John Hodgkin and his Descendants, but not a line on the part of the family that I had so much material and knew so well.
 At this point, I knew that I must write a book covering my branch of the family.
 In doing the research I found that the southern group of the family that took the great “Trail of Tears,” into Oklahoma Territory and ministered to the Choctaw were even more interesting.

 In this release of my website, I have added the Henry Hotchkin family which is not directly related to the John Hotchkin family.
 The descendants of Henry Hotchkin arrived in the United States about 1850 and lived primarly in Iowa.

 There is one more group of Hotchkin's that have not yet been added to the website and they are the Black/Indian families that use the name variation of Hotchkins.
 These families are likely descendants of Ebenezer Hotchkin of Oklahoma and an unknown mother.
 They are listed on the 1885 Choctaw Freedmen- Doubtful Claims list as follows: Reuben Hotchkin/ E. Hotchkin, Missionary, (unnamed) Cherokee woman's children by Hotchkin; Silas, James, Sallie, William, Robert, Seah, Lottie, Joe Murry.